chocofamilyme/laravel-pubsub/README.md

 ```

 ## Usage
-You can listen for RabbitMQ events and for laravel built in events with the same command ```php artisan event:listen```.
-How does the library
+You can listen for RabbitMQ events and publish them.
-understands which type of events to listen?
-It's pretty simple it is switched with the flag ```--job```, e.g.

-Laravel events should be listened with the --job=laravel flag
+--job=laravel flag should be used if you want to listen to inter project events but from rabbitmq queue.
 ```bash
 php artisan event:listen --job=laravel
 ```

-RabbitMQ events should be listened with the --job=external flag
+--job=laravel flag should be used for intermicroservice communictaion.
 ```bash
 php artisan event:listen --job=external
 ```

 ### Examples
 #### Single event
 ```bash
 php artisan event:listen gateway.user.authenticated --job=external
 ```